OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission. Learn more about our product selection process.

 Cuff

-Look for boots with a soft cuff that adequately closes the gap between your ankle or calf and the boot.
-This feature will prevent snow, rain, and other water from getting into the boots, helping to keep your feet drier and warmer.
+Choose boots with a snug cuff that bridges the gap between your ankle or calf and the boot.
+This design prevents snow and water from entering, keeping your feet drier and warmer.

 Gusseted Tongue